sandboxWorkspace/will/README.md

 # [SEOP Digital Hub](https://sandboxworkspace.github.io/will/)
 ### Developer: Wilbert Liu *[(Personal Site tbd)](https://example.com/)*

+A mobile-first web app aiming to streamline operations and digitize workflows by serving as a centralized platform for inventory management, maintenance requests, and resource reservations.
+The primary goal is to enhance efficiency, reduce redundancy, and improve communication via increased accessibility and visibility.

+Keeping scalability in mind, this should allow for future expansion and ideas/suggestions are welcome!

 Live Feature List:
 - Inventory Requests and Tracking
 - Maintenance Requests and Tracking